puutaro/CommandClick/USAGE.md

 It is `CommandClick`.
 By changing the size with a web browser and terminal, `ComamndClick` literally transform into various form.
 I said that `CommandClick` is multiple browser, more speaking, versatile android application.
-Thanks to changing web terminal size, `CommandClick` lead you to enter a functional world like you've never seen before.
+Thanks to changing `web terminal view` size, `CommandClick` lead you to enter a functional world like you've never seen before.

 1. Click toolbar right setting button